SOCCER IS A CONTACT SPORT

-Legal contact in soccer is nominally described as being “shoulder to shoulder” between two opponents, as one player comes into the other, or “charges,” to challenge for the ball.
+Legal contact in soccer is nominally described as being “shoulder to shoulder” between two opponents, as one player comes into the other, or challenges for the ball.
 The most common instance of this is two players running side-by-side, usually as they both pursue a moving ball in front of them.
-Shoulder-to-shoulder contact may also occur with opponents facing one another, such as in a front block tackle, or from behind, such as when one player screens the ball from the opponent.
-Each of these examples, when performed properly, represents a “fair charge” in soccer.
-FIFA’s Interpretation of the Laws of the Game and Guidelines for Referees states that, “The act of charging is a challenge for space using physical contact (emphasis added) within playing distance of the ball without using arms or elbows.”
+Shoulder-to-shoulder contact may also occur with opponents facing one another, such as in a front block tackle, or from behind, such as when one player screens the ball from an opponent.
+Each of these examples, when performed properly, represents a “fair charge” or a “fair challenge” in soccer.
+Former wording of the FIFA Interpretations stated that, “the act of charging is a challenge for space using physical contact [emphasis added] within playing distance of the ball without using arms or elbows.”

 Illegal contact can run the gamut from a mistimed slide tackle, one that misses the ball and happens to take down the opponent, all the way to assault.
 All of this verbiage is well and good unless you are on the receiving end of the illegal contact and run the risk of being severely hurt.
-As such, coaches need to teach their players three major concepts: 1.)
+As such, coaches must teach their players three major concepts: 1.)
 Legal and illegal contact; 2.)
 Respect for the opponent; and, 3.)
 How to try to avoid injury at the time of contact.

 Sometimes, there is player contact in soccer that does not fall neatly into the categories of being legal or illegal.
 This type of contact can be characterized as just plain bad luck or misfortune.
 This can occur in any sport with multiple players, moving at speed in the same space, and it is no different in soccer.
 Unfortunate collisions can happen: Two players go up together for a head ball and one winds up heading the other player.
 A player running at full speed is concentrating on the ball and never sees the opponent.
 Two opponents equidistant from each other, both going for a “50-50 ball,” collide.
 A player lands awkwardly after legs get entangled.
 A player jumps over another player on the ground who unexpectedly stands up.
 Two players on the same team run into each other.
-All of these examples are most unfortunate, but they are real instances of another aspect of the game.

-© Copyright 2011
+© Copyright 2011 – 2017